Pylons/pyramid/docs/narr/hooks.rst

 Changing the Traverser
 ----------------------

-The default :term:`traversal` algorithm that :mod:`pyramid` uses is explained in :ref:`traversal_algorithm`.
+The default :term:`traversal` algorithm that :app:`Pyramid` uses is explained in :ref:`traversal_algorithm`.
 Though it is rarely necessary, this default algorithm can be swapped out selectively for a different traversal pattern via configuration.